0

 In travel environments, staff and service desks are constantly interrupted by small but urgent requests: travel essentials, souvenirs, weather protection, or connectivity products.
 These interactions are short and repetitive, creating friction during peak travel hours.

 This category of solutions enables controlled self-service access to essential travel items, allowing passengers and tourists to retrieve what they need instantly.
-Core transport or tourism operations remain unchanged, while queues and staff pressure are reduced.
-Deployment is fast and low risk.

 This level is especially useful in airports, train stations, tourist hotspots, and transit hubs where speed and availability matter more than assisted service.

 Travellers access smart lockers or kiosks via QR code, card, or simple digital validation.
 Each pickup is logged.
-No active dispensing or mechanical routing is involved.

 Lower pressure on frontline staff